bleutzinn/grav-plugin-editable-contenttools/README.md

 * Keep images and other shortcodes outside your editable shortcodes
 * Create small editable regions; it does not matter how many
 * Experiment and test to make sure it works for you and you don't lose valuable content
+* When you notice a difference in markup of the page with the ContentTools pen icon present and without keep that part of the page outside of your editable shortcodes

 ## The shortcode [editable]

-Page content that may be edited in the frontend is marked by using the shortcode `[editable]`.
-A page can contain multiple editable regions.
+Page content that may be edited in the frontend should be marked by using the shortcode `[editable]`.

-Make sure the opening shortcode tag, the content and the closing shortcode tag are on separate lines!

 For example:

 ```
 [editable]
+# Chapter 1

 Once upon a time ...
 [/editable]
 ```

+A page may contain any number of such editable regions.

 ### Shortcode name parameter (optional)

 For the ContentTools editor to work every editable region in a page must be uniquely identified by a 'name' parameter.
 Optionally you can give each shortcode a name which must be unique within the page.

-Again, this naming is optional.
-When no or an empty shortcode name parameter is present the plugin assigns a name like:
+The name parameter is optional.
+When non or an empty shortcode name parameter is present the plugin assigns names like "region-x" where x is a sequential increasing number.

+For example:

 ``````
 [editable name="region-0"]